jordanhasgul/errgroup/README.md

 ## Overview

-`errgroup` is a Go package that provides synchronisation for goroutines running fallible functions and aggregates any errors that occurred.
+`errgroup` is a Go module that provides synchronisation for goroutines running fallible functions and aggregates any errors that occurred.

 ## Usage